ml4ai/automates/documentation/reports/m3_report_prototype_system/model_analysis.md

-We anticipate that users of AutoMATES will likely want a visual understanding of how uncertainty is being propagated through our extracted factor networks that represent their models of interest.
-In order to accommodate this desire we plan on adapting our sensitivity index discovery methods to be done on piecewise subnetworks of our factor networks (and FIBs) in a recursive style.
+We anticipate that users of AutoMATES will likely want a visual understanding of how uncertainty is being propagated through our extracted function networks that represent their models of interest.
+In order to accommodate this desire we plan on adapting our sensitivity index discovery methods to be done on piecewise subnetworks of our function networks (and FIBs) in a recursive style.
 This would mean that we would only consider the immediate parents of a node when running sensitivity analysis of that particular node.
 Afterwards we would conduct sensitivity analysis on each of the parent nodes to determine